CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D7_V&V.md

 9. Explore the rest of the game at your own pace

 QUESTIONS TO ASK POST-GAMEPLAY:<br/>
-How would you describe the main menu screen?
+How would you describe the main menu screen?<br/>
-What were your favorite and least favorite features of the game?
+What were your favorite and least favorite features of the game?<br/>
-What were you initial thoughts on gameplay, movement, and combat?
+What were you initial thoughts on gameplay, movement, and combat?<br/>
-What about the game turned you away from it?
+What about the game turned you away from it?<br/>
-Was there anything in the game that you wish wasn't in the game?
+Was there anything in the game that you wish wasn't in the game?<br/>
-Was there anything you wish was in the game?
+Was there anything you wish was in the game?<br/>

-Results:
+Results:<br/>
-User one: Jack's roommate Brandon (gamer)
+User one: Jack's roommate Brandon (gamer)<br/>
-User two: Jacks's friend Wil (gamer)
+User two: Jacks's friend Wil (gamer)<br/>
-User three: Jack's friend Jamari (gamer)
+User three: Jack's friend Jamari (gamer)<br/>

-Reflections:
+Reflections:<br/>